Dfria/SQL-Practice/README.md

 # SQL Scripts
 This Python code contains SQL queries to retrieve information from a database of employees.
+# TABLES:
+- employee: employee_id, employee_name, department, hire_date, salary
+- department: department_id, department_name
+- job: job_id, job_title
+- job_history: employee_id, job_id, start_date, end_date
 The questions asked in the code and their corresponding SQL scripts are:

 # What are the names of all employees?
 `SELECT DISTINCT employee_name FROM employee`